Our history.

 Today

-Purex has been loved by kiwi households for 65 years.
+Purex has been loved by kiwi households for over 65 years.
 And we continue to live by the values it was built upon – delivering a soft, strong and sustainable product.